noel-smith/nvpn-client/README.md

 UDP is the default protocol, but TCP can also be used by setting `NVPN_PORT_TYPE` to `TCP`.

+The VPN configuration means that all non-local traffic is routed through the tunnel.
+If you expose ports that you want to be accessible to other hosts on the local network you'll need to define them in `LOCAL_NETWORKS`.
+The value should be a semi-colon delimited list of networks i.e. `LOCAL_NETWORKS=192.168.0.0/16` or `LOCAL_NETWORKS=192.168.1.0/24;172.16.0.0/16;192.168.10.0/24`.

 ## Standalone Usage

 Replace the `OVPN_USERNAME` and `OVPN_PASSWORD` values in the commands below with your credentials supplied by Nord VPN.